dynamis-gg/dynamis-gg.github.io/README.md

-# DESU website
+# Under Construction

-This is the code for the [website](https://xiv-desu.github.io/) of the [Dynamis Extreme, Savage, Ultimate]() Discord server, aka DESU.
-It uses the [Zola] static site generator.
+This site is intended as a resource for the raiding community on Dynamis and beyond.

+It is currently under construction.

 [DESU]: https://discord.gg/hVtSqdfFqX
 [Zola]: https://getzola.org/